mariovalney/woo-checkout-braspag/readme.txt

 = Does it works for another e-commerce plugin? =

 Nope.
 This is a WooCommerce extension.

+= What is PHP? =

+It is a programming language for web development.
+PHP as like any software it has versions.
+And we just support 7 (and above).

+If you are using PHP in version below 7, please contact your host to update your environment.

 = Who are the developers? =